-^{}The Company has not entered into any contracts or arrangements with related parties referred to in sub-section (1) of Section 188 of Companies Act, 2013.
+The Company has not entered into any contracts or arrangements with related parties referred to in sub-section (1) of Section 188 of Companies Act, 2013.
 The other related party transactions include sitting fees paid to Directors and the remuneration paid to the Key Managerial Personnels (KMPs) of the Company, designated as per the Companies Act, 2013.

+V. Narayanamurthy Prasanna Patankar

-Prasanna Patankar V. Narayanamurthy Director Managing Director
+Director Managing Director

+DIN: 00555704 DIN: 07658714

+Date: August 29, 2023 Date: August 29, 2023

+Place: Mumbai Place: Mumbai

-DIN: 00555704 DIN: 07658714 Date: August 29, 2023 Date: August 29, 2023 ø >- Salient terms of the contracts or Date(s) of arrangements approval by Amount paid as or transactions the Board, if advances, if any any: arms length isiness ctions are at Salient terms of the contracts or arrangements approval by or transactions the Board, including the any: Not Applicable as transactions are at arms length and in the ordinary course of business Duration of the contracts / arrangements/ transactions Amount (INR in lakh) 2.70 10.58 0.14 4.61 5.80 2.69 26.52 Nature of contracts/ arrangements/ transactions CCIL Charges (Received) Reimbursement of Expenses (Payment) Reimbursement of Expenses (Received) Rent Paid for premises Sitting fees Paid Other fee Income received Nature of relationship Holding Company TOTAL Name(s) of the related party STCI Finance Limited Holding Company 2 STCI Finance Limited Holding Company 3 STCI Finance Limited Holding Company STCI Finance Limited Holding Company STCI Finance Limted Holding Company STCI Finance Limited Holding Company Sr. 2 ю 4 5 9
+Details of material contracts or arrangement or transactions at arm's length basis & in ordinary course of business of l by Amount paid as d, if advances, if any at arms length business Salient terms of the contracts orDate(s) of arrangementsarrangementsapproval by approval byor transactionsthe Board, if any:including the value, if any Not Applicable as transactions are at arms length and in the ordinary course of business Duration of the contracts/ arrangements/ transactions Amount (INR in lakh) 2.70 10.58 0.14 4.61 5.80 2.69 26.52 Nature of contracts/ arrangements/ transactions CCIL Charges (Received) Reimbursement of Expenses (Payment) Reimbursement of Expenses (Received) Rent Paid for premises Sitting fees Paid Other fee Income received Nature of relationship Holding Company TOTAL Name(s) of the related party STCI Finance Limited Holding Company STCI Finance Limited Holding Company STCI Finance Limited Holding Company STCI Finance Limited Holding Company STCI Finance Limted STCI Finance Limited Holding Company Sr. No. -1 2 3 4 5 9